What is an independent medical examination for WorkCover?

 WorkCover’s doctor is hired by WorkCover.
 They do not treat you.
 In fact, there is no doctor-patient relationship between you.
 Nothing you say to them is confidential.
 Most of these doctors won’t even tell you what they think of your condition, because they only advise Workcover.

 You might ask, are these doctors really independent?
-The answer is they are independent in the sense that they are not formally employed by WorkCover.
-However, WorkCover maintains a panel of doctors whom they use in each area of specialty.
+The answer is, they are independent in the sense that they don’t provide you treatment and formally they are not employed by WorkCover.
+However, WorkCover maintains a panel of doctors whom they commonly use in each area of specialty.
 (For example, if you suffered a disc bulge injury, you need an orthopaedic surgeon or a neurosurgeon.)
-This means that you can’t just say to WorkCover that you want your specialist to perform the independent medical examination.
-WorkCover will choose someone from their own list, and these specialists tender to be included in the list in order to get this lucrative work.
+This means that you can’t just say to WorkCover that you want your own treating specialist to perform the independent medical examination.
+WorkCover will choose someone from their own list.
+Naturally, these doctors commonly receive referrals from WorkCover to perform independent medical examinations.

 What happens at the independent medical examination

-• if the doctor asks you do something (such as bend your knees, twist etc) do it but don’t try to do more than you can without pain.
-WorkCover doctors will commonly encourage you to do more (“surely this doesn’t hurt yet…“).
-This is a trap.
-In their report, they will say you could do what they asked you to do, but they won’t report that you suffered pain.
+• If the doctor asks you do something (such as bend your knees, twist etc) – do it but don’t try to do more than what you are reasonably capable to.
+WorkCover’s doctor might encourage you to do more (“surely this doesn’t hurt yet…“).
+Be careful.
+If you are physically able to do what the doctor asks you to, but you are experiencing pain, make sure that you clearly report your pain.

 For our clients, we provide a written memo before the examination to outline in detail what to expect.
 This will ensure there are no surprises and that you get the most out of the examination and report.